harness/developer-hub/docs/software-supply-chain-assurance/generate-sbom.md

 ### Prepare a pipeline

-To generate SBOM in Harness, you need a pipeline with a [CI (build) stage](/docs/continuous-integration/use-ci/prep-ci-pipeline-components) and [CD (deploy) stage](/docs/continuous-delivery/get-started/key-concepts#stage).
+To generate SBOM in Harness, you need a pipeline with a [CI (build) stage](/docs/continuous-integration/use-ci/prep-ci-pipeline-components), a [CD (deploy) stage](/docs/continuous-delivery/get-started/key-concepts#stage), or both.

 ### Generate a key pair